maarten-pennings/6502/6gpio/README.md

 > I must say that I'm still a bit puzzled by the OR construction: it generates a falling edge on CP when ϕ2 falls, and the segment driver is selected (nCS is low).
 However the datasheet of the 74273 says the latching happens on rising edge of CP.
 So why is the inverter not needed?

+> Found an error (OR should maybe be NOR), read on...

 On the photo, see the 6502 computer (crystal, EEPROM, RAM, segment decoder and even still the 3 S/R latches with LEDS, and the 2 addres line LEDS), connected to the 7-segment driver.
 I made the OR with three NAND gates.